mingssii/tutorial-nattee/README.md

 Unzip the file and then move to your remote server using VScode.

 credit:
-Kanit Subthawetheerakul
+Kanit Subthawetheerakul,
-Kittipoom Kittipoomwong
+Kittipoom Kittipoomwong,
-Suphakorn Insee
+Suphakorn Insee,
-Suttipong Promprakarn
+Suttipong Promprakarn,
 Inthanon Ratnavardhana